SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In C# and Java, the builtin static arrays are objects, and thus must be created using the new operator. in languages with type annotation, the type of arrays is usually written as type[], e.g. int[] or String[] When creating static arrays, the size must be given.
 In C# and Java, this is done in the [] of the array type in the constructor, e.g. new type[10];

-Python has an immutable static array of different types, called a tuple and delimited by () SASS/SCSS also has an immutable static array of different types called a list and delimited by ()

 <h5>Lists</h5>